DragonMinded/minidragon/README.md

 # MiniDragon

 Schematics, hardware simulator and software files for the MiniDragon CPU.
 This is a from-scratch CPU that I designed and am implementing using transistors, capacitors, resistors and diodes.
 The goal is to make an 8-bit CPU that could be used for general-purpose computing.
 There are a lot of toy instruction sets floating around on the web.
 I chose instead to design my own, loosely based off of the PDP and 6502.
 It is a single accumulator design with a pair of 16-bit stack pointers and a pair of temporary 8-bit registers.
 Instructions are 8 bits, operands are 8 bits from memory, temporary registers or immediate, and running software can access all 16 bits of memory available to the CPU.
 Eventually, I want the assembled CPU along with some external RAM, ROM and a serial interface chip to be self-hosting.
-So, I hope to eventually have a built-in assembler in the ROM.
+So, I hope to eventually have a built-in assembler or BASIC interpreter in the ROM.

 ## Layout